-In accordance with section 487 of the Companies Act 2006, a resolution for the reappointment of Saffery Champness LLP as auditor of the company is to be proposed at the forthcoming Annual General Meeting.
+In accordance with section 487 of the Companies Act 2006, a resolution for the reappointment of Saffery LLP as auditor of the company is to be proposed at the relevant Board of Trustees Meeting on an annual basis.

-This Trustees' report (comprising the Strategic Report and the Directors Report) was approved by the

-Trustees and signed on their behalf.
+This Trustees' report (comprising the Strategic Report and the Directors Report) was approved by the Trustees and signed on their behalf.